28 November 2022

 The 1918 German advance across the Somme was stopped short of Amiens at the village of Villers-Bretonneux.

 Australian forces played a vital role in the two battles of Villers-Bretonneux, both in stopping the German surge towards the coast, and in the hard-won recapture of the village.
-Such was their levels of bravery and sacrifice, the Australian National Memorial was erected at here.
+Such was their levels of bravery and sacrifice, the Australian National Memorial was erected here.

 As a National Memorial, the Villers-Bretonneux commemorates all Australian service people who lost their lives during the Great War, but it also acts as a memorial to the missing for more than 10,000 Australian soldiers who died in France during the First World War.